murattkiran/food-classification/README.md

 For more details and to access the dataset, you can visit [Dataset Resource](https://www.kaggle.com/datasets/trolukovich/food11-image-dataset/data).

 **Notes:**
-This project utilized [Saturn Cloud](https://saturncloud.io/) for efficient cloud-based computing.
+I performed the model training processes of this project with [Saturn Cloud](https://saturncloud.io/).
 Additionally, the notebook [food-classification-model-training.ipynb](https://github.com/murattkiran/food-classification/blob/main/food-classification-model-training.ipynb) contains all the training processes for the food classification model.

 ## 1. EDA (Exploratory Data Analysis)